junwatu/junwatu/README.md

 **Currently these are the techs that I use most**:

-JavaScript, Node.js, React.js, Express.js, MongoDB (+ MySQL, CockroachDB), Amazon Web Services, Raspberry Pi, Arduino, and STM32.
+JavaScript, Node.js, React.js, Express.js, MongoDB and MySQL.

-> ⌚ currently learning: Rust, Blockchain, AI
+> ⌚ learning:  CockroachDB, Amazon Web Services, Rust, Blockchain, AI

 **🚀 Projects**